div927/firstapp/README.md

-First APP crated in Rails 6
+First App created in Rails 6